LeoTeam/docs/01-introduction/01-introduction.md

 Lotus's code is relatively short, and it only concerns itself with the things that all web applications&mdash;regardless of implementation&mdash;need.
-Lotus also ships with several optional modules that can be included if you need, and other libraries that extend functionality can be included easily.
+Lotus ships with several optional modules that can be included if required.
+Other libraries that extend functionality can also be included easily.

 ### Lotus is Architecturally Sound